creativecbr/raspberryHID/README.md

 ### Keyboard

-Using Win Key in combination with any character, it can be usefull when we want call special windows.</br>
+Using Win Key in combination with any character, that can be useful when we want to call special methods or windows.</br>
 **Params:**</br>
 *x* - a character like "n" which will be combined with Win Key.
 ```